insect-biome-atlas/happ/README.md

 and the input files are placed under `data/test/`.

-### Taxonomic references
+### Taxonomic assignments

 HAPP uses taxonomic information about your input ASVs to split sequences by taxonomic ranks, allowing for parallel clustering of ASVs.
 Therefore the ASVs need to be assigned to taxonomic ranks.
 This can be done using the workflow itself, or by providing a file with taxonomic assignments.

 The workflow supports taxonomic assignment using the following tools: